grokify/go-nist-sp-800-53/docsrc/rev5/moderate_uplift/sa.md

 the developer of the system, system component, or system service is required at all post-design stages of the system development life cycle to implement a plan for ongoing privacy assessments;

-the developer of the system, system component, or system service is required at all post-design stages of the system development life cycle to perform {{ insert: param, sa-11_odp.01 }} testing/evaluation {{ insert: param, sa-11_odp.02 }} at {{ insert: param, sa-11_odp.03 }};
+the developer of the system, system component, or system service is required at all post-design stages of the system development life cycle to perform unit, integration, system, and/or regression testing/evaluation frequency at which to conduct unit, integration, system, and/or regression testing/evaluation is defined; at depth and coverage of unit, integration, system, and/or regression testing/evaluation is defined;;

 the developer of the system, system component, or system service is required at all post-design stages of the system development life cycle to produce evidence of the execution of the assessment plan;